clulab/clulab/PublicationGameExplained/4_FindLiteratures.md

    - So, for each article you get, do the following (1) look at the papers it cites (2) look at the papers that cite it (3) look at the paper's author's other papers.
    - Repeat the previous step for 2 or 3 hops, then the literature review is pretty exhaustive.
    - In the citations, usually only 20%-30% are highly related citations.
 For example, a paper is cited 20 times, so only about 4-6 papers are highly related.
 So we don't have to go through all the papers really carefully.
+   - **Assignment:** List the papers of one research topic in your area.

 # The most effective way to catch up with the research in your area:
    - Follow the work of the groups that work in the field.
    - How to know which groups: see the techniques in "To look for papers of a particular topic".
+   - **Assignment:** List 5 the most related research groups in your area.